 As I’m typing this, I have two sick children home from school with bad colds.
-It’s a good day for some hot chicken pho.
+It’s a good day for some hot Vietnamese chicken pho soup.

 Actually, in Vietnam, pho is good anytime – any time of day, any time of year.
 It’s eaten at breakfast, lunch, and dinner regardless of the season.
 And it’s probably why soup is my favorite food group.